Home

 Profile

-Gharib runs Caltech's robotics research center, CAST.
+Gharib founded Caltech's robotics research center, CAST.
 In addition, he has pioneered several biomedical breakthroughs that are currently improving human lives, including an eye stint for glaucoma patients, a heart valve inspired by dragonfly larvae, and an app that measures heart health through signals in blood flow.

 Languages Spoken